-For more information on these topics, you can read the associated guide to learn about:
+For more information on home insurance and roof damage in Texas, you can read the associated guide to learn about:

 Your Insurance Coverage Matters

-According to the Texas Department of Insurance, most home policies cover storm damage — including damage due to sudden bursts of water but not due to slow continual leaks.
+According to the Texas Department of Insurance, most home policies cover storm damage — including damage due to sudden bursts of water, though not due to slow continual leaks.
 Our guide to Texas insurance carriers provides an overview of the insurance market.

 What’s the Difference Between RCV and ACV?